Thunderball (novel): Writing

 Before Fleming left for Jamaica, he wrote to his friend and copy editor William Plomer that he was "terribly stuck with James Bond.
 What was easy at 40 is very difficult at 50.
 I used to believe—sufficiently—in Bonds and blondes and bombs.
 Now the keys creak as I type and I fear the zest may have gone."
 Once at Goldeneye, Fleming struggled to find fresh ideas for the plot of his novel and he based it on the screenplay written by himself, Whittingham, McClory and Cuneo.
-Fleming had previously used his former scripts or treatments to form the basis of a novel, as he had done with the 1958 novel Dr. No and 1960 short stories "For Your Eyes Only", "From a View to a Kill" and "Risico".
+Fleming had previously used his former scripts or treatments – written solely by him – to form the basis of a novel, as he had done with the 1958 novel Dr. No and 1960 short stories "For Your Eyes Only", "From a View to a Kill" and "Risico".

 Fleming followed his usual practice, which he later outlined in Books and Bookmen magazine: "I write for about three hours in the morning ... and I do another hour's work between six and seven in the evening.
 I never correct anything and I never go back to see what I have written ...
 By following my formula, you write 2,000 words a day."
 On his return from Jamaica he wrote to Plomer with a copy of the manuscript:

 You may say that it needs drastic re-writing.
 I certainly got thoroughly bored with it after a bit, and I have not even been able to re-read it, though I have just begun correcting the first chapters.
 They are not too bad—it is the last twenty chapters that glaze my eyes.

 In addition to Longitude 78 West, other titles proposed for the novel included SPECTRE and James Bond of the Secret Service.
 The title Thunderball came from a conversation Fleming had about a US atomic test.
 Although Fleming did not date the events within his novels, John Griswold and Henry Chancellor—both of whom wrote books for Ian Fleming Publications—have identified timelines based on episodes and situations within the novel series as a whole.
 Chancellor put the events of Thunderball in 1959; Griswold is more precise and considers the story to have taken place between May and early June 1959.